Rosetta

 Rosetta is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rosetta's dwelling structures, as per the latest Census data, consisted of 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Hobart metro's figures of 85.3% houses and 14.7% other dwellings.
+Rosetta's dwelling structure, as per the latest Census, consisted of 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Hobart metro had 85.3% houses and 14.7% other dwellings.
 Home ownership in Rosetta stood at 36.8%, with mortgaged dwellings at 35.0% and rented ones at 28.2%.
-The median monthly mortgage repayment was $1,517, aligning with Hobart metro's average, while the median weekly rent was $350, also matching Hobart metro's figure.
-Nationally, Rosetta's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,517, aligning with Hobart metro's average.
+The median weekly rent figure was $350, matching Hobart metro's figure.
+Nationally, Rosetta's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing